-- "SNF" means skilled nursing facility. - "States" means the State of Tennessee and the Commonwealth of Virginia. - "Sub-Index" or "Sub-Indices" shall have the meaning set forth in Section 7.01(a). - "Tennessee Board for Licensing Health Care Facilities" shall have the meaning set forth in Section 4.02(a)(ii)(A). - "Tennessee GSA" means the portion of the Geographic Service Area located within the State of Tennessee. - "Ten-Year Period" shall have the meaning set forth in Section 3.01(a). - "Terms and Conditions" means the collective Terms of Certification, conditions, commitments, obligations, restrictions and other provisions applicable to and binding upon the COPA Parties as set forth herein, in the COPA and in the COPA Act, as each may be amended from time to time. - "Terms of Certification" shall have the meaning set forth in the Introduction. - "Total Charity Care" shall have the meaning set forth in Section 4.03(f)(i). - "Underinsured" means any health plan that does not meet the "Minimum Essential Coverage" standard as defined under the Affordable Care Act in existence as of July 1, 2017. - "Wellmont" shall have the meaning set forth in the Introduction. - "Wellmont Hospital" means any Hospital that, directly or indirectly, is majority-owned or controlled by Wellmont. - "Wise/Norton" shall have the meaning set forth in Section 4.03(b)(ii).
+"SNF" means skilled nursing facility.

+"States" means the State of Tennessee and the Commonwealth of Virginia.

+"Sub-Index" or "Sub-Indices" shall have the meaning set forth in Section 7.01(a).

+"Tennessee Board for Licensing Health Care Facilities" shall have the meaning set forth in Section 4.02(a)(ii)(A).

+"Tennessee GSA" means the portion of the Geographic Service Area located within the State of Tennessee.

+"Ten-Year Period" shall have the meaning set forth in Section 3.01(a).

+"Terms and Conditions" means the collective Terms of Certification, conditions, commitments, obligations, restrictions and other provisions applicable to and binding upon the COPA Parties as set forth herein, in the COPA and in the COPA Act, as each may be amended from time to time.

+"Terms of Certification" shall have the meaning set forth in the Introduction.

+"Total Charity Care" shall have the meaning set forth in Section 4.03(f)(i).

+"Underinsured" means any health plan that does not meet the "Minimum Essential Coverage" standard as defined under the Affordable Care Act in existence as of July 1, 2017.

+"Virginia GSA" means the portion of the Geographic Service Area located within the Commonwealth of Virginia.

+"Wellmont" shall have the meaning set forth in the Introduction.

+"Wellmont Hospital" means any Hospital that, directly or indirectly, is majority-owned or controlled by Wellmont.

+"Wise/Norton" shall have the meaning set forth in Section 4.03(b)(ii).